ncbi/scPopCorn/README.md

 ## import popcom package
 ```
-from popcom import MergeSingleCell
+from PopCorn import MergeSingleCell
-from popcom import SingleCellData
+from PopCorn import SingleCellData
 ```

 ## read in RNA-seq data